slamora/brackets-wiki/How-to-Report-an-Issue.md

-Brackets bugs are tracked in [the Github issue tracker](https://github.com/adobe/brackets/issues).
+Brackets bugs are tracked in [the GitHub issue tracker](https://github.com/adobe/brackets/issues).
 When filing a new bug, please remember to include:

 * Brackets version/sprint number (or commit SHA if you're pulling directly from the repo (see below)).